The R Analyst badge; learn it before you earn it.

 The examples, or your psychokinetic abilities, allow you to discover two stranger things:

-Give me more.
+function is used outside of the across function, as it does not target a specific variable but simply computes the group size.Give me more.
 If you want to get really funky, various helper functions may help you select multiple variables at once.
-These functions should be used within the across function.
+These functions should be used within the across

-• contains for specifying what the variable name contains
+for specifying what the variable name containswhere

-# the means of variables that start with Sepal
+for specifying what the variable is# the means of variables that start with Sepal

 iris %>%